uamanager/simple-text-editor/README.md

 # SimpleTextEditor

+The main idea was to create WYSIWYG editor with extendable actions.
+Current version contains bold/italic/underline, indent/outdent, color and synonyms search actions.

+## 1) Installation

+Run `yarn install` in terminal

-## Development server
+## 2) Development server

-Run `nps serve editor-showcase` for a dev server.
-Navigate to http://localhost:4200/.
+Run `nps serve` for a dev server.
+Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.

-## Running unit tests

-Run `ng test my-app` to execute the unit tests via [Jest](https://jestjs.io).

-Run `nx affected:test` to execute the unit tests affected by a change.